Nebraska Court Records

 Getting a Traffic Ticket in Nebraska

 The defendant may be required to sign the ticket, as a promise to appear, before receiving a copy of the citation.
 If the "Waiver Allowed" checkbox is marked, then the offense does not require a mandatory appearance in court and can be settled without appearing before a judge.
-If the checkbox is not marked, then the offense cannot be settled without a court appearance and the defendant may appear on the scheduled court date.
+If the checkbox is not marked, the offense cannot be settled without a court appearance, and the defendant may appear on the scheduled court date.

 Traffic ticket fines are uniform throughout Nebraska, but court fees may vary from county to county.
-Most traffic violations are either petty infractions, punishable only by fine, or misdemeanors that come with fines and the possibility of jail time.
+Most traffic violations are petty infractions, punishable only by fine, or misdemeanors that come with fines and the possibility of jail time.
 Instructions for paying the ticket are included on the reverse of the citation.

 Convictions for moving traffic violations result in demerit points being assessed to the defendant's driving record, which can also lead to a loss of driving privileges.
 Nebraska operates a points-based system for driving records, and convictions may be reported to the Nebraska Department of Motor Vehicles.
 Accumulating 12 or more points on a driving record within 24 months may result in a 6-month license suspension the first time.
 A second occurrence may result in a 3-year suspension if it occurs within 5 years of the first incident.
-Points may remain on a driver's record for 2-years from the date it was awarded.
+Points may remain on a driver's record for 2 years from the date awarded.

 What to Do When You Get a Traffic Ticket in Nebraska?

-• Mail - Sign the appropriate section on the back of the ticket (indicating this is a Guilty plea) and send it, with full payment, to the Office of the Clerk of the County Court listed on the citation.
-Payment should be in a money order or check.
+- Mail - Sign the appropriate section on the back of the ticket (indicating this is a Guilty plea) and send it, with full payment, to the Office of the Clerk of the County Court listed on the citation.
+Payment should be in a money order or a check.
 Do not mail cash.

-• In-Person - Payment can be made in person at the Office of the County Court listed on the citation.
-A copy of the citation and the full amount in money order, cash or check may be required.
+- In-Person - Payment can be made in person at the Office of the County Court listed on the citation.
+A copy of the citation and the full amount in money order, cash, or check may be required.

 Contesting a Traffic Ticket in Nebraska